 Configure Metadata Extraction for OCF Data Sources

-On the Metadata Extraction tab of an OCF data source Settings page, you can configure and perform metadata extraction (MDE).
+You configure and perform metadata extraction (MDE) on the Metadata Extraction tab of an OCF data source Settings page.

 Under the Connector Settings section of the Metadata Extraction tab, you can configure your MDE jobs.
 Most OCF connectors support default and custom query-based MDE: